Theft Crimes Lawyers in Brazoria County

 - The defendant is a minor

-- Defendant was under duress at the time of the act
+- The defendant was under duress at the time of the act

 - A mistake of fact, such as when the property is found to not have been stolen